 Use Case #9: ChatGPT and Audience Research for Google AdWords

-If you want to launch a new business or product, ChatGPT could offer target audience ideas.
+If you want to launch a new business or product, ChatGPT could offer audience ideas, allowing you to reach your targets more effectively.

 For example, it generated an exciting scenario for the plumbing business, mentioning commercial clients and the services they’d be interested in.